Universal Credit is a payment to help with your living costs if you are of working age and which is claimed and managed online.

 You can also pay extra by registering on our customer portal – call 01952 217100 to get set up.
 Our customer portal can be accessed 24 hours a day via your computer, tablet or smartphone.

-Since April 2020, people entitled to Universal Credit received an extra £20 per week – and this will end from October 2021, you can find out more about managing money and support advice in our latest news item.
+Since April 2020, people entitled to Universal Credit received an extra £20 per week – and this will end October 2021.

 This means that your September's UC payment will be the last to include this extra money.

 From October 21 onwards you will receive £86.87 per month less than previously.

 - Start to think ahead about your budget from October onwards